Retirement Plans

 Policy

-Loyola University New Orleans has two separate 403(b) retirement plans: 1) the University “Main” Plan and 2) the Supplemental Retirement Plan.
-TIAA-CREF is the Record Keeper for both retirement plans.
-The following is a brief summary of the main features of the retirement plans offered and is not intended to govern the respective plans.
+Loyola University New Orleans offers a retirement plan, referred to as, "The Retirement Plan" and TIAA is the Record Keeper for the Plan.
+The following is a brief summary of the main features of the retirement plan offered and is not intended to govern the respective plans.
 If there is a discrepancy between the information contained within this policy and the official Plan Document, the plan documents will be followed.
 The Summary Plan Description (SPD) for each plan is available on the Human Resources website.

 Death Benefits

-For additional information, participants should contact TIAA-CREF at 1-800-842-2776 or refer to the Summary Plan Description available on Human Resources website.
+For additional information, participants should contact TIAA-CREF at 1-800-842-2252 or refer to the Summary Plan Description available on Human Resources website.

 Other retirement resources are: